Richard A. Regueiro

 |

-Unconfined compression stress relaxation tests conducted to estimate
+Unconfined compression stress relaxation tests (A. Blanchard, K. Constancio, L. Hatanaka, C. Bay) conducted to estimate

 hyper-viscoelastic material properties of lens capsule and internal substance.